23Tarandeep57/Mine-Safety-Analysis/README.md

 2. **Intelligent Structuring** — Converts unstructured text/PDFs into structured JSON data.
 3. **Data Enrichment** — Maps missing or vague entries to official DGMS codes using AI-powered semantic matching.
 4. **Conversational Querying** — Enables natural-language interaction for trend analysis, summaries, and Q&A.
-5. **Accident Pattern Analysis** — Uses historical data to analyze seasonal, temporal, and geographical trends in accidents.
+5. **Accident Pattern Analysis** — Uses historical data to analyze seasonal, temporal, and geographical trends.
-6. **Proactive Alert Generation** — Continuously monitors new reports to generate early alerts for high-risk patterns.
+6. **Proactive Alert Generation** — Monitors new reports to generate early alerts for high-risk patterns.

 This transforms a **reactive** manual process into a **proactive**, AI-powered safety intelligence system.